kurtosis-tech/zzz-deprecated-near-kurtosis-module/README.md

     ```
     MODULE_OUTPUT_FILEPATH="the-name-of-the-file.log"
     ```
-1. Paste the following chunk of code into your terminal, which will a) create a `neartosis-validator-key_YYYY-MM-DDTHH.MM.SS.json` file and b) output an `alias local_near=......` command for connecting to the NEAR environment in Kurtosis:
+1. Paste the following chunk of code into your terminal, which will a) create a `neartosis-validator-key_YYYY-MM-DDTHH.MM.SS.json` file and b) create a `local_near` command in your current shell for connecting to the NEAR environment in Kurtosis that behaves just like the `near` CLI:
     ```bash
     # Constants
     VALIDATOR_KEY_PROPERTY_W_QUOTES='"rootValidatorKey":'